-1. With the market rebound, fewer companies are seeking shareholder approval for option exchange programs.
+76. With the market rebound, fewer companies are seeking shareholder approval for option exchange programs.
 If a company were to consider such a program, can you provide additional guidance besides the standard shareholder friendly features, such as value-for-value exchange, exclusion of named executive officers and directors, resetting vesting schedules?

 Option exchange creates a gulf between the interests of shareholders and management, since shareholders cannot reprice their stock.
 Option exchange should be the last resort for management to use as a tool to re-incentivize employees.
 Only deep underwater options should be eligible for the program rather than somewhat underwater options, especially if the company's stock is volatile.
 Using a company's 52-week high as the threshold exercise price may be reasonable in a depressed economy, but it may not be rational in a market rebound.
 A company's 52-week high may be its current stock price which may suggest that these options are marginally underwater.
 As a rule of thumb, the threshold exercise price for eligible options should be the higher of the 52-week high or 50 percent above the current stock price.
 That way, only deep underwater options are eligible for the program.
-However, this rule of thumb should not be considered in isolation, as there are several other factors, such as the timing of the request and whether the company's current stock price can be a consideration as well.
+However, this rule of thumb should not be considered in isolation, as there are several other factors, such as the timing of the request and whether the company has experienced a sustained stock price decline that is beyond management's control among others.
+Further, a company's current stock price can be a consideration as well.
 A premium of 50 percent for a company trading at \$1 may be a low threshold if the company's stock price is particularly volatile.